My 10 essentials for intermediate seamstresses

 5-6 and 7 The cutter, the cutting mat, and the patchwork ruler

-As I said in point 3, when you advance in sewing you like to tackle new textile materials.
+As I mentioned in point 3, when you advance in sewing you like to try new textile materials.

-It's the opportunity to test cutter cutting, on a cutting mat (unless you want to change the dining table) and with a slightly thick patchwork ruler.
+It's the opportunity to test cutter cutting, on a cutting mat (unless you want to change your dining table) and with a slightly thick patchwork ruler.

-We will try cutting viscose, jersey, faux leather, all three of which lend themselves well to this type of cutting.
+We will try cutting viscose, jersey, faux leather, all three of which are well suited to this type of cutting.

 I recommend a 45mm cutter for straight and long cuts and a 28mm one if you are making small pieces or with many curves.